RogerLevy/lantern/README.md

 # Lady Engine

-A Forth game engine built on the Bubble platform.
+A game engine for Bubble, a game development platform for ANS Forth.

 ## Features